 A 150-meter-long building with 99 rooms.
 He Shen used it to store his treasures (gold, jade, silk, etc.).
 Each room has a different window design – He Shen memorized the designs to know what treasures were inside (no labels).
 After He Shen was arrested for corruption, officials found over 100 million taels of silver here – equal to 15 years of China’s national tax at that time.

-How to Get to Prince Gong Mansion from Beijing?There are 3 ways:
+How to Get to Prince Kung’s Mansion

 🚇Subway: